How to use microsoft edge built in vpn for privacy, edge secure network setup, and step-by-step guide on Windows 10/11 2026

 How do I disable Edge Secure Network?

 Go to Edge Settings > Privacy, search, and services > Secure Network and toggle OFF.
 You may need to confirm you want to disable the feature.
+What is urban vpn and how it works: a comprehensive guide to urban vpn usage, privacy, streaming, and security 2026

 Will Secure Network work on all sites?